Linux and UNIX Man Pages

 stime - set time SYNOPSIS

-#include <time.h> int stime(time_t *t); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): stime(): _SVID_SOURCE DESCRIPTION
+#include <time.h> int stime(const time_t *t); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): stime(): Since glibc 2.19: _DEFAULT_SOURCE Glibc 2.19 and earlier: _SVID_SOURCE DESCRIPTION

 stime() sets the system's idea of the time and date.
-The time, pointed to by t, is measured in seconds since the Epoch, 1970-01-01 00:00:00 +0000 (UTC). stime() may only be executed by the superuser.
+The time, pointed to by t, is measured in seconds since the Epoch, 1970-01-01 00:00:00 +0000 (UTC). stime() may be executed only by the superuser.
 RETURN VALUE

 On success, zero is returned.
 On error, -1 is returned, and errno is set appropriately.
 ERRORS

 EFAULT Error in getting information from user space.
 EPERM The calling process has insufficient privilege.
-Under Linux the CAP_SYS_TIME privilege is required.
+Under Linux, the CAP_SYS_TIME privilege is required.
 CONFORMING TO

 SVr4.
 SEE ALSO